luxury Ecuador tours travel

 Papallacta Hot Springs

-Day 3: Hacienda San Agustín de Callo - Antisana Ecological Reserve - Papallacta Hot Springs.
-Departure north on the Avenue of the Volcanoes toward the majestic Antisana Volcano.
+Day 3: Hacienda San Agustín de Callo - Cotopaxi National Park - Antisana Ecological Reserve - Papallacta Hot Springs.
+Morning departure to Cotopaxi, the highest active volcano on earth.
+Surrounding it, you will find the moorlands of the National Park.
+Exquisite landscapes are revealed as you hike the trails.
+Continue north along the Avenue of the Volcanoes toward the majestic Antisana Volcano.
 We view the panorama from a private reserve at cloud-forest level that is crowned by La Mica Lake, which teems with bird life.
 After a box lunch, hike with the snows of Antisana as a pristine backdrop.
 Then, drive to the Termas de Papallacta to enjoy the hot springs and natural surroundings.
-Dinner and overnight in the Termas de Papallacta -- Double Room.
+Dinner and overnight in the Termas de Papallacta Spa & Resort -- Double Room.

 Hacienda Zuleta

-Day 4: Papallacta Hot Springs - Hacienda Zuleta.
+Day 4: Papallacta Hot Springs - Cayambe - Hacienda Zuleta.
 Relax in the hot springs this morning and walk on marked paths, where nature lovers can appreciate the unique endemic species of flora and fauna.
-Around midday, departure north to the Awakening Valley, home of the Otavalo Indians.
-On the way, have lunch at an historic mill, the Molino San Juan.
-In the afternoon, drive along San Pablo Lake and walk through the countryside a part of the way to the Hacienda Zuleta.
-Dinner and overnight in the Hacienda Zuleta -- Double Room.
+Around midday, departure north toward the Awakening Valley, home of the Otavalo Indians.
+In Cayambe, see how the pueblo's traditional biscuits and cheese are made, then visit the local "Middle of the World" Monument, marking the equator, and Rosen Pavillon, one of its first rose plantations.
+In the afternoon, drive along San Pablo Lake to Hacienda Pinsaquí.
+Lunch at Pinsaquí.
+Continue to the Hacienda Zuleta.
+Dinner and overnight in the Hacienda Zuleta -- Junior Suite.

 Day 5: Hacienda Zuleta.
-Tours of the entire farm, on foot or on horseback, are a typical part of every guest's stay.
+Tours of the entire farm, on foot or on horse, are a typical part of every guest's stay.
+Select your favorite hacienda activities, any of which are included with your visit.
 Of special interest to many guests are the archaeological sites, working farm, hand-embroidery workshop, condor rehabilitation project, trout farm, cheese factory and stables.
 The hacienda is as famous for its horses and riding program as it is for its history and hospitality.
 Lunch at the hacienda.
-Dinner and overnight in the Hacienda Zuleta -- Double Room.
+Dinner and overnight in the Hacienda Zuleta -- Junior Suite.

 Quito

-Day 6: Hacienda Zuleta - Otavalo Indian Market - Hacienda Cusín - Cayambe - Quito.
+Day 6: Hacienda Zuleta - Otavalo Indian Market - Hacienda Cusín - Quito.
 At the foot of the Imbabura Volcano, lies the valley of Otavalo.
-After exploring the market, visit a pre-Inca solar calendar, then choose between two options.
-For those more interested in native cultures, visit the village of Peguche, where musical instruments and woolen tapestries are made; the nearby sacred waterfall; San Antonio de Ibarra, known for its woodcarvings; and other artisans' pueblos.
+Visit the ruins of the Incan Sun Temple at Caranqui, then choose between two options.
+For those more interested in native cultures, visit the village of Peguche, where musical instruments and woolen tapestries are made, the nearby sacred waterfall and other artisans' pueblos.
 For those more interested in nature, drive up to Cuicocha Lake and hike around this flooded volcanic crater.
+Time to explore the Otavalo Indian market, which dates back to pre-Inca times.
 Lunch at the Hacienda Cusín.
-Continue to Cayambe's "Middle of the World" Monument, then see how the pueblo's traditional biscuits and cheese are made.
-Returning to Quito under the shadow of the Cayambe Volcano, arrive at the Villa Colonna.
-Guided evening walk to the Plaza de San Francisco for dinner at the Café Tianquez.
-Overnight in the Villa Colonna.
+Returning to Quito under the shadow of the Cayambe Volcano, arrive at the Casa Gangotena.
+Dine at Zazu.
+Overnight in the Casa Gangotena -- Plaza View Room.

 Your next destination